📚 Part of: BMET Resource Hub › Specs & Selection

 How IBP Signal Transmission Works

 Understanding the IBP signal chain is essential for diagnosing cable-level faults.
-The invasive blood pressure measurement system consists of three electrical stages connected by the IBP cable, operating in accordance with IEC 60601-2-34 (particular requirements for invasive blood pressure monitoring equipment) and the transducer performance standard ANSI/AAMI BP22.
+The invasive blood pressure measurement system consists of three electrical stages connected by the IBP cable, operating in accordance with IEC 60601-2-34 (particular requirements for invasive blood pressure monitoring equipment) and the transducer interface standard ANSI/AAMI BP22.

-Stage 3 — Signal return: The transducer's differential output signal (typically 0–25 mV full scale) travels back through the IBP cable to the monitor's signal amplifier, which converts the millivolt signal into a calibrated pressure display in mmHg.
+Stage 3 — Signal return: The transducer's differential output signal travels back through the IBP cable to the monitor's signal amplifier, which converts the millivolt signal into a calibrated pressure display in mmHg.
+For a standard 5 µV/V/mmHg transducer at 5 V excitation, the output works out to roughly 2.5 mV at 100 mmHg, scaling linearly with pressure.

 💡 Key BMET Insight: Because signal levels are in the microvolt-to-millivolt range, IBP cables are highly sensitive to shielding quality, connector corrosion, and intermittent connections.
-A problem invisible in a 5V digital signal can cause significant pressure reading errors in a 25 µV IBP signal.
+A problem invisible in a 5 V digital signal can cause significant pressure-reading errors in a millivolt IBP signal.
 This is why cable-level inspection is critical — see our medical cable shielding and impedance specifications for detailed requirements.

-| Parameter | Typical Value | Standard Reference |
+| Parameter | AAMI BP22 Interface Value | Reference |

 |---|---|---|

-| Excitation voltage | 4–8 VDC (5 VDC most common) | ANSI/AAMI BP22 |
+| Excitation voltage | 4–8 V (5 V most common) | ANSI/AAMI BP22 |

-| Sensitivity | 5 µV/V/mmHg (±1%) | ANSI/AAMI BP22 §5.2 |
+| Sensitivity | 5 µV/V/mmHg (industry standard; most transducers ±1% per BP22) | ANSI/AAMI BP22 |

-| Pressure range | -30 to +300 mmHg (standard arterial) | IEC 60601-2-34 |
+| Pressure range (arterial) | −30 to +300 mmHg (typical clinical use) | IEC 60601-2-34 |

 IBP Transducer Connector Families

 There are six major transducer connector families in clinical IBP monitoring.
 These connectors are not interchangeable — using the wrong cable-to-transducer connector results in no signal or incorrect readings.
+(Brand names are referenced for compatibility identification only and imply no OEM or endorsement relationship.)

 | Transducer Family | Pin Count | Common Monitor Brands | MedLinket Product |